- Search The Registry

 Dr. Geneva Southall

 On this date in 1925, Geneva Handy Southall was born.
-She was an African American musician, educator, activist, and author.
+She was a Black musician, educator, activist, and author.

 After graduation she moved to Los Angeles and in 1944 married Patrick Omille Rhone; the couple had one daughter Patricia (Tisch) Camille.
 In California she continued school and taught piano at the Gray Conservatory of Music.
 In 1953, her husband died and she began to pursue work in higher education.
 This came in the form of graduate work at the American Conservatory of Music in Chicago.
 Three years later, Southall received her Masters of Music in piano and theory.
 Over the next ten years, Dr. Southall performed nationally and internationally, while presenting papers at major music conferences.
 She worked with many Historically Black Colleges and Universities in America, all while raising her daughter.

-She also began involvement in civil rights through the NAACP.
+She also began involvement in American Civil Rights through the NAACP.
 In 1966, Dr. Southall became the first woman to receive a PhD in piano performance and music literature at the University of Iowa.

-During the 1960s, Southall and her daughter, Tisch, were active in the civil rights movement, while she was a professor at South Carolina State University at Orangeburg.
+During the 1960s, Southall and her daughter, Tisch, were active in the community, while she was a professor at South Carolina State University at Orangeburg.
 Southall was a plaintiff in a school desegregation suit and a consistent picketer of government agencies and businesses over racial equality issues.
 "She was political minded," her daughter said.
 "She was in prison twice.
 I was in jail seven times."

 She retired in 1992.
 She was known as a musical scholar and wrote three books on Thomas "Blind Tom" Wiggins, the famed slave pianist and composer of the 1800s.
 She spent more than 30 years researching Blind Tom's life and music and also made the first recording of his music.
 She was inducted into the Black Musicians Hall of Fame in 1988 and was a former board member of the National Association of Negro Musicians.